kiankris/Globitek/Fortress/README.md

 ### Requirements

-- [X] All source code and assets necessary for running app all source code except for the db_credentials.php are provided`
+- [X] All source code and assets necessary for running app (except for db_credentials.php which the user needs to make in order to interact with their own database) are provided`
 - [X] `/globitek.sql` containing all required SQL, including the `secrets` table
 - [X] GIF Walkthrough of compromise
 - [X] Brief writeup about the vulnerabilities introduced below